BEFORE COMING TO THE WORKSHOP

 1b) Confirming Measure Counts

 If you do hand-number your part, it's very important to double-check your work.
 Look for your piece at one of these two links, which give total measure counts for all the standard repertoire.
 The first link is here, and the other is here.
 At the first meeting of your group, make sure all parts agree as far as numbering.
 Also, it sometimes happens that one edition of the piece will have rehearsal numbers while another has letters (in the same spots).
 If, at the initial meeting, you find that this is the case, take the time then and there to enter the alternate rehearsal marks in your part as well.

 Bad page-turns are an irritant to everyone, but it is solely your responsibility to solve yours before you arrive.
 We do not have ready access to a photocopier at the Workshop, and we cannot waste coaching time dealing with the problem.
 So please be considerate of your colleagues, and figure out whatever is needed for a straight-through performance ahead of time.

 Whenever you have a longish rest, or are holding a note for many measures, you should write in cues for whichever voice precedes your next entrance.
 You should also mark in instruments with whom you share important lines, so you know whom to watch.
-This simple expedient saves a lot of rehearsal/coaching time.
+These two simple tricks will save a lot of rehearsal/coaching time.

 Lastly, please print out and/or study our official guide for sight-reading and pick-up ensemble playing in general.